miguelgfierro/hoap3_arm_kinematics/README.md

 HOAP-3 arm kinematics
 =======================

-This is the code to compute the forward and inverse kinematics of the arms for the humanoid robot HOAP-3 in real time.
+This is the code to compute the forward and inverse kinematics for the humanoid robot HOAP-3 arms in real time.